sav-che/TL-2/Authors/Wiegmann, Arend (Joachim) Friedrich {std. Wiegmann}.md

 **Notes**
 *Publ*.: 1842 (rd. before 28 Dec 1842 by Flora, rev. ib.
 26: 21-35.
 1843), p. \[1\]-55. *Copies: *G, NY. – N.B.
 A Dutch translation, *Over de anorganische bestanddeelen der planten*, Leiden 1843, could, as so often, not be located in the Dutch libraries.

+[^1]: "*Wiegmannia* Meyen 1834 (Rubiaceae) \[is dedicated to\] Arend Friedrich August Wiegmann (1802–1841), German zoologist, editor of the *Archiv für Naturgeschichte*, determined many zoological specimens collected by Meyen on his voyage around the world.
+Dedication by Meyen: “nach unserem verehrten Freunde Herrn Wiegmann d.
+J.” (for our dear friend Mr. Wiegmann the Younger) (Meyen, 1834: 139).
+Meyen and Wiegmann Jr. were nearly of the same age"
+Burkhardt, L. (2016).
+About some eponyms in Taxonomic literature (TL-2). _Taxon_, _65_(1), 137–145. [https://doi.org/10.12705/651.9](https://doi.org/10.12705/651.9)